Pimmz/Project-1/testing.md/testing.md

 | iPhone 14 | ![screenshot](documentation/responsive-iphone.png) | Works as expected |
 | x | x | repeat for any other tested sizes |

-## Lighthouse Audit
+Lighthouse Audit

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-If you don't have Lighthouse in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Don't just test the home page (unless it's a single-page application).
-Make sure to test the Lighthouse Audit results for all of your pages.

-**IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.

-Sample Lighthouse testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+I've tested my deployed project using the Lighthouse Audit tool to check for any major issues I have enclosed the following screenshot to show as my evidence.

 | Page | Size | Screenshot | Notes |
 | --- | --- | --- | --- |